 For cash and cash equivalents held with the banks, the credit risk relates to the credit risk rating of the respective bank.
-The cash and cash equivalents of the Company are held with J&T Banka a.s. which is not rated by a credit rating agency (31 December 2021: not rated).
+The cash and cash equivalents of the Company are held with J&T Banka a.s. which is not rated by a credit rating agency as at 30 June 2023 (31 December 2022: not rated).
 However, this entity is considered an established financial institution and management considers the probability of default to be very low.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Company.

-Notes to the Financial Statements (continued) For the period ended 30 June 2022
+Notes to the Financial Statements (continued) For the period ended 30 June 2023